stark1tty/SedMob/README.md

 ### Android APK (Mobile Field Use)

-Download the latest APK from the [Releases page](https://github.com/stark1tty/SedMob/releases) or build artifacts from the [Actions tab](https://github.com/stark1tty/SedMob/actions/workflows/build-apk.yml).
+Download the latest APK from the [Releases page](https://github.com/stark1tty/Gneisswork/releases) or build artifacts from the [Actions tab](https://github.com/stark1tty/Gneisswork/actions/workflows/build-apk.yml).

 **Installation:**
-1. Download `sedmob-*.apk` to your Android device
+1. Download `gneisswork-*.apk` to your Android device
 2. Enable "Install from Unknown Sources" in Android settings
 3. Install the APK
-4. Launch SedMob - the app runs completely offline!
+4. Launch Gneisswork - the app runs completely offline!

 The APK is a standalone app (~50-80 MB) with Python, Flask, and SQLite bundled.
 Perfect for field logging without internet.